Summary: African-descended religion in the Americas and the Atlantic world; slavery; race, gender, and culture in the Caribbean and Latin America

 I am a historian of the Caribbean, colonial Latin America, and the Atlantic world and a Teaching Fellow in Caribbean History.
 I specialize in the history of Afro-Latin America and the African diaspora, with a focus on race, gender, and religion.
 My PhD in History is from the University of Toronto, where I was a Natalie Zemon Davis Fellow, and have a BA in Historical Studies and an MA in Early Modern and Medieval History at the University of Bristol.

-2020 “Black Knowledge Itineraries and New Granada” revising for Atlantic Studies: Global Currents
+2020 “Black Knowledge on the Move: African diasporic healing in Caribbean and Pacific New Granada” Atlantic Studies: Global Currents (Forthcoming)

 At Leeds, I teach undergraduate modules that cover Caribbean history from the early modern period to the present and contribute to team-taught modules from first year to taught postgraduate levels.